cincuranet/blog/_posts/2008-05-07-227543-union-and-union-all-in-linq-to-sql.md

 ---
+title: |
-title: "UNION and UNION ALL in LINQ to SQL"
+  UNION and UNION ALL in LINQ to SQL
 date: 2008-05-07T13:20:00Z
 tags:
   - .NET